 Admittedly, sometimes I feel such utter revulsion when people seem to be advocating coercion, that I lose sight of the fact that, from their own point of view, such people are well-intentioned, and I react badly.
 That reacting part of me that so badly wants a world free of coercion, that feels the agony, pain and suffering of all the children on the sharp end of adult coercion, and that feels such urgency to free them from that hell, that part of me that is so aghast at the staggering destruction of and impairment of knowledge-creating processes wrought by coercion, and that is anguished by the untold, undreamt-of dearth of growth of knowledge that could be making such a gargantuan difference in the world and for every individual in the world—that part of me means well too.
 It just lacks psychological and epistemological knowledge.

 Seeing even coercionists as consciously meaning well and very much loving their children and doing the very best they can with the knowledge they have, is important.
 Whilst one or two people might, when interacting with that reacting part of me, create valuable knowledge, most are more likely to react defensively.
-When we feel defensive, that makes it much harder to think creatively.
+When people feel defensive, that makes it much harder to think creatively.
 So, well-meaning though that part of my mind is, it can be quite unhelpful (and indeed coercive!).

 “But such problems arise out of the relationships between coercive parents and their children.
 They are caused by coercion.”